LordMax2/TrestSolarController-Homey/README.md

 # Trest Solar Controller

+An interface application for gathering data and communicating with the Trest Solar Controller IoT device, enabling control over your solar inverter within your solar grid.

 The full documentation can be found at: https://docs.trest.se/

-This application is an interface to gather data and communicate with an IoT device which can control your solar inverter on your solar grid.